 The process of thrombocyte production is called thrombopoiesis.
 Platelets are fragmentations of special cells called megakaryocytes.
 A single megakaryocyte can give rise to thousands of thrombocytes.
 Like erythropoietin, thrombopoietin stimulates megakaryopoiesis.

 Megakaryopoiesis refers to megakaryocyte maturation and differentiation.
 Intracellular signaling on the stimulation of thrombopoietin promotes megakaryocyte growth and maturation.
 It also enhances membrane stability and promotes platelet granule formation.
 The cytoplasm of the megakaryocytes defines regions that fragment into mature platelets.
 This last step of a pro-platelet process and platelet formation is independent of thrombopoietin.

 The main output of this process is a neutrophil.
 It starts with a myeloblast which differentiates into a neutrophilic promyelocyte.
 These promyelocytes are relatively larger cells with purple-staining azurophilic granules (this is why they are called granulocytes).

 Bone marrow can get affected by various conditions, for example, malignancies, infections such as tuberculosis, exposure to harmful rays such as X-rays, and strong chemicals.
-These factors derange the blood cell production in bone marrow.
-Many underlying causes need to be diagnosed accurately using Bone marrow biopsy.
+These factors derange blood cell production in bone marrow.
+Many underlying causes need to be diagnosed accurately using a bone marrow biopsy.

 Bone marrow biopsy is done by bone marrow aspiration under local or general anesthesia.
 Common sites for aspiration are iliac crest or sternum, in case of children it can be done from the upper part of the tibia.